 Once the payday loan becomes at least 30 days past due, the lender will report the delinquency to credit reporting bureaus.
 Borrowers who have such a delinquency on their credit report may have a much more difficult time obtaining similar loans, as well as other types of credit, for as long as seven years after the missed payment.

 If a payday lender still cannot recover payment after a period of times, typically two months, it may engage the services of a collections agency.
 Collection agencies typically renew collection efforts already used by the lender, including frequent telephone calls and direct mail.
 Lenders also notify credit reporting bureaus when they write off a loan by sending it to a collections agency, as a written-off loan can damage credit ratings even more than a late payment.

 If the amount of a payday loan is very high, the lender may sue to recover payment.
 If the lawsuit is successful, the court may order the borrower's wages garnished until the loan and court costs have been repaid.

 Though payday lenders may legally use very aggressive collection tactics, borrowers have a number of resources available for relief from these efforts.
 Financial regulations specify that lenders must provide a way for borrowers to stop lenders from automatically drafting payments.
-The specific process for stopping these payments is available in the original loan documents, but the process often is as simple as providing written notice to the lender.
+The specific process for stopping these payments is available in the original loan documents, but .
 Similarly, borrowers can stop frequent telephone calls by providing a written cease and desist request to the lender; such a request must specify all numbers at which the borrower no longer wishes to receive calls.